sjswerdloff/dicom_event_broker_adapter/README.md

 ### Note

 Make sure you have the necessary DICOM configuration in place, including the `ApplicationEntities.json` file in your working directory, before running the adapter.
 This file should contain the necessary information about the Application Entities that the adapter will interact with.
+If you did not use poetry install, but have cloned the repository, the command line is

+python dicom_event_broker_adapter/ups_event_mqtt_broker_adapter.py